Status: Ph.D. Candidate and Associate Research Professor at the Universidad San Francisco de Quito, in Ecuador

 Graduate Email: firstname.lastname@example.org

 B.A.
 Philosophy and Anthropology, North Carolina State University, 2003

 M.A.
-History, Pontificia Universidad Católica de Valparaíso, Chile, 2009
+History of Political Philosophy, Pontificia Universidad Católica de Valparaíso, Chile, 2009

-- HIST527: Guerrillas and Counterinsurgencies in Latin America (Grader)
+HIST 248: Guerrillas and Counterinsurgencies in Latin America